top of page

 The adjective 'vexatious' has a fascinating etymology rooted in the Latin word 'vexare,' which meant 'to agitate' or 'to annoy.'
 In Latin, 'vexare' was associated with the idea of repeatedly troubling or disturbing someone.
 Over time, this concept evolved into the adjective 'vexatious' in English, describing something as annoying, frustrating, or causing distress, often because of its repetitive, bothersome, or troublesome nature.
 The etymology of 'vexatious' captures the essence of persistent annoyance or agitation, reflecting the enduring nature of things that can be vexing and the linguistic evolution that allows us to express such nuanced forms of irritation and frustration.

-Find the meaning of vexatious
+Quiz: Find the meaning of the adjective vexatious:

 Try Again!